onnetsystems-wat/carbon-components-angular/.github/CONTRIBUTING.md

 ### Setup

-1. Fork the project by navigating to the main [repository](https://github.com/IBM/carbon-components-angular) and clicking the **Fork** button on the top-right corner.
+1. Fork the project by navigating to the main [repository](https://github.com/IBM/@onnetsystems-wat/onnet-design-systems) and clicking the **Fork** button on the top-right corner.

 2. Navigate to your forked repository and copy the **SSH url**.
 Clone your fork by running the following in your terminal:

    ```
-   $ git clone git@github.com:{ YOUR_USERNAME }/carbon-components-angular.git
+   $ git clone git@github.com:{ YOUR_USERNAME }/@onnetsystems-wat/onnet-design-systems.git
-   $ cd carbon-components-angular
+   $ cd @onnetsystems-wat/onnet-design-systems
    ```

    See [GitHub docs](https://help.github.com/articles/fork-a-repo/) for more details on forking a repository.

 3. Once cloned, you will see `origin` as your default remote, pointing to your personal forked repository.
-Add a remote named `upstream` pointing to the main `carbon-components-angular`:
+Add a remote named `upstream` pointing to the main `@onnetsystems-wat/onnet-design-systems`:

    ```
-   $ git remote add upstream git@github.com:IBM/carbon-components-angular.git
+   $ git remote add upstream git@github.com:IBM/@onnetsystems-wat/onnet-design-systems.git
    $ git remote -v
    ```